realA10001986/Time-Circuits-Display/README.md

 [![Watch the video](https://img.youtube.com/vi/FRRecGxAONc/0.jpg)](https://youtu.be/FRRecGxAONc)

 The speedo display shown in this video is based on a fairly well-designed stand-alone replica purchased on ebay.
 I removed the Arduino Uno inside and wired the LED segments to an Adafruit i2c backpack (eg ADA 878).
-The strange look of the LEDs in the video is due to the iPhone camera's limitations; in real life it looks as good as any LED segment display.
+The strange look of the speedo's LEDs in the video is due to camera limitations in combination with the layer of semi-clear plastic covering the LED display to make it like the originally used Stanley Readout displays plus the originally used diffusers; in real life it looks much better.

 Since the I2C bus is already quite long from the control board to the last display in the chain, I recommend soldering another JST XH 4pin plug onto the control board (there are two additional i2c break-outs available), and to connect the speedometer there.